3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 * Should I go back to school or move to Europe?
 * Should I date person X or person Y?
-* Should I try to make it big as a professional Rock star?
+* Should I try to make it as a professional musician?

 ---